Sales and investment on the rise as England’s SME manufacturers defy slowdown

 To download the full report please click here.

 For further information, please visit www.greatbusiness.gov.uk/mas or follow @BGS_tweets/@mas_works on Twitter.

 * The Manufacturing Barometer is the largest independent survey of SME manufacturing companies operating in England, and has been running since 2009.
 The survey takes input from a number of stakeholders but remains independent.
 The Manufacturing Barometer is owned and operated by SWMAS Ltd.

 About the Barometer

 The Barometer was launched by SWMAS Ltd in the South West in 2009 and now covers the whole of England.
 It provides insight and analysis into small and medium sized manufacturers.

 The information and findings in the Barometer may be freely re-used in any online or offline publication and presentation, provided it is accompanied by the following credit line -

-This information/images are used courtesy of the MAS Manufacturing Barometer Survey
+This information is used courtesy of the Manufacturing Barometer report as provided by SWMAS Ltd.

-Whilst every effort has been made to ensure the accuracy of the information supplied, SWMAS Ltd, the Manufacturing Advisory Service (MAS) and any of the contributors to these results / the report cannot be held responsible for any errors or omissions that are revealed by future date revisions, new publications, policy changes or for the consequences of actions taken by any party on the basis of the content in this report.
+Whilst every effort has been made to ensure the accuracy of the information supplied, SWMAS Ltd, the Manufacturing Advisory Service (MAS), the Business Growth Service and any of the contributors to these results / the report cannot be held responsible for any errors or omissions that are revealed by future date revisions, new publications, policy changes or for the consequences of actions taken by any party on the basis of the content in this report.